apakle/MADS694-695/README.md

-# SIADS 694 & 695 - Milestone II
+# SIADS 694 & 695 - Milestone II: Close Encounters: A Study of Small Body Trajectories in Our Solar System

 Supervised and unsupervised machine learning using asteroid data (close-approaches of small bodies) from the Jet Propulsion Laboratory.

-## Close Encounters: A Study of Small Body Trajectories in Our Solar System
 By Andre Kleber, Trevor McCalmont, & Julien Weinstein

 ## Project Summary